lead-harmony-lab/Bluetooth-Sumobot/README.md

 # Controlling the Sumobot
-Download and side-load the Android app (tested in Android 8.0 on a Samsung S7) - August 2018 After installing the app and confirming that your BlueTooth is turned on:
+Download and side-load the Android app (APK file tested in Android 8.0 on a Samsung S7) - August 2018 After installing the app and confirming that your BlueTooth is turned on:
 Step 1: Pair with the HC06 module (may be named HC06) Step 2: Enter password to pair with module (default may be '1234')